sandeep2400/sreDevOpsCookBook/Managing Logs with Logrotate.md

 ```
 Note that we specify the directory where the log files are written to from the application.
 The other items to note in the above Logrotate configuration:

-* daily: This writes daily, since we expect a decent amount of traffic.
+* `daily`: This writes daily, since we expect a decent amount of traffic.
-* rotate 7: Keep only the last 7 days of logs in the server.
+* `rotate 7`: Keep only the last 7 days of logs in the server.
-* create 660 appuser www-data: New log files are owned by appuser, which is and example username of the user used to deploy files to the server.
+* `create 660 appuser www-data`: New log files are owned by appuser, which is and example username of the user used to deploy files to the server.
 The log files are in group www-data, the same group that Apache typically runs as.
 The permissions (660) allow both owner and users of the same group to write to the file (appuser and Apache user www-data can then write to and edit these files).
 This let's the PHP app write to the log files!
-* dateext: Logs by default get a number appended to their filename.
+* `dateext`: Logs by default get a number appended to their filename.
 This option appends a date instead.
     * dateformat: The format of the date appended to the log filename you want.
 These logs also add web01, web02 (and so on) to the log file name so we know which webserver the log came from.
 This is recommended if you are [logging on multiple web servers behind a load balancer](http://fideloper.com/web-app-load-balancing) and will combine the logs at a later date.
-* postrotate: Note that I'm saving log files to Amazon S3 using the s3cmd CLI tool.
+* `postrotate`: Note that I'm saving log files to Amazon S3 using the s3cmd CLI tool.
 Using 'sync' is similar to rsync - It will overwrite files in S3 with newer files.
 This is especially why differentiating log file names between web01, web02, etc is necessary.
 This is some magic right here - Both giving you off-site backups to your log files, and not taking up unnecessary server space.

 ## Resources
 * Note that two important and/or useful items in this article: Creating the log files with the correct permissions and saving log files to Amazon S3 for off-site backup.